Video: Michigan cop on Black man's back, fatally shot him | Law-Order

 “I get it as a father. ...
 It's just heart-wrenching,'' the chief told WOOD-TV.

-As in many U.S. cities, Grand Rapids police have been occasionally criticized over the use of force, particularly against Black people, who make up 18% of the population.
+As in many U.S. cities, Grand Rapids police have been occasionally criticized over the use of force, particularly against Black people, who make up 18 per cent of the population.

 In November, the Michigan Supreme Court heard arguments in a lawsuit over the practice of photographing and fingerprinting people who were never charged with a crime.
 Grand Rapids said the policy changed in 2015.